DarthSim/overmind/README.md

 #### Specifying the ports

-Overmind sets environment variable `PORT` for each process in your Procfile so that you can do things like this:
+Overmind sets the environment variable `PORT` for each process in your Procfile so that you can do things like this:

 ```Procfile
 web: bin/rails server -p $PORT
 ```

-Overmind assigns the port base (5000 by default) to `PORT` for the first process and increases `PORT` by port step (100 by default) for the each next one.
-You can specify port base and port step like this:
+Overmind assigns the port base (5000 by default) to `PORT` for the first process and increases `PORT` by port step (100 by default) for each subsequent one.
+You can specify the port base and port step like this:

 ```bash
 $ overmind start -p 3000 -P 10
 $ OVERMIND_PORT=3000 OVERMIND_PORT_STEP=10 overmind start
 ```

-#### Disabling `PORT` variable
+#### Disabling `PORT`

-If you don't want Overmind to set `PORT` variable, you can disable it:
+If you don't want Overmind to set the `PORT` variable, you can disable it:

 ```bash
 $ overmind start -N